 Het Johan Borgman Fonds created this archive by assembling the 44 individual archives of Harmonia chapters and documentation of former members.

 The content of this archive ranges from spiritual brochures and books to a unique collection of spiritual magazines, like Het Toekomstige Leven, Ons orgaan, Spritistische bladen and Harmonia Nederland.

 It also encloses many documents such as minutes and personal information about its members and mediums.
-This archive has also an international importance because it contains correspondence with the International Spiritist Federation (ISF) that characterizes the relation between Harmonia and other international spiritualistic societies.
+This archive has also an international importance because it contains correspondence (in Dutch, English, Franch and German) with the International Spiritist Federation (ISF) that characterizes the relation between Harmonia and other international spiritualistic societies.

 In brief: this comprehensive archive can give an insight in the spiritual Dutch federations between 1888 and 2015.
-The complete index is accesable via Harmonia Archive in the Het Utrecht Archief.
+The complete index is accesable via 1390 Harmonia Archive and the addition 1841 Harmonia Archive on in the Het Utrechts Archief.

 Note: See also the completed archive of Jacoba C. Calkoen (1866-1944).
 An one of the most important members of the Nederlandse Vereniging van Spiritualisten ‘Harmonia’ in Utrecht.